Metal Eden

 Metal Eden is a 2025 first-person shooter video game developed by Reikon Games and published by Deep Silver.
-The game released on 2 September 2025 for the PlayStation 5, Xbox Series X/S and Windows.
+It was released on 2 September 2025 for PlayStation 5, Xbox Series X/S and Windows.

 Gameplay

 Metal Eden is a first-person shooter.
 The player controls Aska, an android sent to Moebius to retrieve the Cores capable of storing the human mind while fighting the hostile robots who protect them.
 The player can "hijack" Cores from enemies, killing them instantly; the removed Cores can be tossed like a grenade or consumed to boost the health and activate the super-punch.
 Certain enemies have armour that protects the Core and breaks after absorbing enough damage or being hit with a super-punch.
 Scattered aross the levels are vials of dust, which are used to buy weapon attachments.
 The game features a skill tree with various player upgrades.
 Aska's Core can be upgraded using body modules obtained from hacking drones.

 The player has extensive mobility options, being able to hover using a jet pack, grapple onto rails and wall-jump.
 A "Ball Mode" is unlocked later into the game, transforming the player into a ball that can roll at high speeds and deal damage on impact.
 A bullet time mechanic is present, allowing the player to briefly slow down time at will.
 Nexus, the creator of Aska, remotely communicates the player throughout the game.